pirovc/ganon/README.md

 #### --single-reads and/or --paired-reads

-ganon accepts single-end or paired-end reads.
+ganon accepts single-end and paired-end reads.
+Both types can be use at the same time.
 In paired-end mode, reads are always reported with the header of the first pair.
 Paired-end reads are classified in a standard forward-reverse orientation.
-The max. read length accepted is 65535.
+The max. read length accepted is 65535 (accounting both reads in paired mode).

 #### cutoff and filter (--abs-cutoff, --rel-cutoff, --abs-filter, --rel-filter)